W8CUL/Training-Manuals/Other/EMCOMM-Committee.md

  - Currently We have $2800 no questions asked
  - We can ask for more money(from the grants) if it is justifiable
- - Can we write to Spencerships
+ - Can we (No me) write to Sponsorships
-	 - There is a case manufacturer - I have the contact and every thing
+	 - [x] There is a case manufacturer - I have the contact and every thing
-	 - I did ask Jack December to draft an email
+	 - [x] I did ask Jack December to draft an email
+	 - Ian/Aidan talked about a launch labs project for a meeting they had with Brown and Valenti.
+Nothings else have been shared my way.
+Current exec's don't know how to use email.
+Just verbally say things and forgets all about it
 - Are there questions or comments so far ?
 	- Should we ask for more money
 ---